Meet Gil Broza

 - Coached more than 50 private- and public-sector clients, large and small, including independent software vendors, custom development firms, and organizations that build software for internal use

 - Written several practical papers for conferences and trade magazines, including the prestigious Cutter IT Journal — read many of his articles here.
-(Gil also co-produced the Coaching “stage” at the Agile 2009 and 2010 conferences)
+(Gil also co-chair the Coaching track at the Agile 2009, 2010, and 2016 conferences)

 Throughout his career, Gil has focused on human characteristics that prevent positive outcomes in software development teams.
 These include limiting habits, fear of change, outdated beliefs, and blind spots.
 In helping teams overcome these factors, he supports them in reaching ever-higher levels of performance, confidence, and accomplishment.